 You have an exciting week ahead, filled with ancient ruins, local markets and the beautiful Andes Mountains!

 Andean history comes alive in Cusco.
-Quechua-speaking descendents of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
+Quechua-speaking descendants of the Incas fill the streets and markets, colonial churches sit atop bases of smooth stonework laid centuries before the Conquistadors, and campesinos (Peru's rural farmers) in colorful dress move busily back and forth across the plazas.
 In the afternoon, you'll tour Cusco's largest open market and the adjacent witches' market.
 After tasting a few unique local foods, you will visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 (If visiting the Sacred Valley on Sunday, you will visit their center in Chinchero instead).
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
-Overnight at the Aranwa Cusco Boutique Hotel in a deluxe room.
+Overnight in Cusco.

 In the morning, transfer to and visit the ruins and town of Ollantaytambo.
 During the Inca Empire, Ollantaytambo served as a royal estate and later a refuge after the Spanish conquered Cusco in 1537.
 The ruins feature expansive terraces and well-preserved architecture, and the town is still laid out as it was during the Incan empire, allowing its visitors to glimpse the history which still exists within its boundaries.

 Board the Vistadome train to continue your journey towards Machu Picchu (alternatively take the Hiram Bingham luxury train; contact us for details and pricing).
 Follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu.
 Ancient canals still bring water from the high mountains to the baths used by Inca priests.
 As visitors, you're welcomed to respectfully dip your hands in the cool water.
-After your tour of the Machu Picchu, you'll return to Machu Picchu Pueblo (formerly called Aguas Calientes) to the Machu Picchu Pueblo Hotel were you stay in a Superior Deluxe room.
+After your tour of the Machu Picchu, you'll return to Machu Picchu Pueblo (formerly called Aguas Calientes) to your hotel for the remainder of the evening.

 Today is free to relax and explore with your guide or on your own.
 You can visit the churches and surrounding ruins, such as the enormous Sacsayhuamán ruins that overlook Cusco (these ruins showcase building blocks the size of pickup trucks).
 You can also wander through the bustling Plaza de Armas in the heart of Cusco, shop for love potions in the local markets, or people watch from the cafes and restaurants that line these lovely streets.
 For those bursting with energy, horseback riding, mountain biking, or even whitewater rafting (Class III-IV) can be arranged.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.
 Live folk music and excellent food abounds in Cusco!